tinycoder2/FaceFind/README.md

 <p align="center">

-A Django web application to help find missing people using face recognition.
+A Django Web Application to help find missing people using Face Recognition.

   Now deployed on Heroku!
 Click [here](https://facefindxyz.herokuapp.com/) to check it out!
 <br />